João Silva (photographer): Early career

 Silva began working as freelancer for the Johannesburg Herald in 1990.
-Beside his jobs for the Alberton Record in 1991, taking pictures from car–crashes and Rotary meetings, he visited the conflict zones of Thokoza and Soweto.
+Beside his jobs for the Alberton Record in 1991, taking pictures of road accidents and Rotary meetings, he photographed the conflict zones of Thokoza and Soweto.
 There, he shot his first pictures of the killings in the developing violence in the townships.
-Some weeks later he went with a portfolio of his best pictures to the Reuters office in Johannesburg and arranged to submit photos to them on-spec.
-He soon left the paper and worked full-time as a freelancer for Reuters.
+Weeks later he showed his portfolio to the Reuters office in Johannesburg and arranged to submit photos for possible publication.
+He soon left the paper and worked as a freelancer for Reuters.
 His next step was to go with a new portfolio to The Star, where Ken Oosterbroek saw the pictures.
 Silva then began to freelance for the Sunday Star and was later hired by Oosterbroek as a staff photographer.

 Silva and Kevin Carter in Sudan

 Invitation by UN Operation Lifeline Sudan

 In March 1993, Robert Hadley, information officer for the UN Operation Lifeline Sudan, invited Silva and Kevin Carter to come to Sudan and report on the 1993 famine in South Sudan.
 The two flew to Nairobi to get from there to Sudan.
 Increasing fighting in Sudan held them up in Nairobi, but Carter managed to fly with the UN for one day to Juba in the south Sudan to take photos of a barge, used as a route for food aid for the region.
 The UN then received permission from a rebel group to fly food aid to Ayod, and Robert Hadley invited Silva and Carter to accompany him on this trip.